The Most Complete, Practical Guide to the EB-2 NIW Green Card

 How long does NIW take to process?

 I-140 standard processing typically takes 8 to 14 months.
-Premium processing (45 days) is available for an additional fee.
+Premium processing (45 business days) is available for an additional fee.
 After I-140 approval, adjustment of status or consular processing timelines vary.

 What is the Dhanasar test?